← HeavenHell →

 → נַחֲלָה (nachalah, H5159) — inheritance, portion, allotment

-• "You are not a distant beneficiary hoping for a payout — you are an heir of God, co-heir with Christ, seated with him in heavenly places."
+• "You are not a distant beneficiary hoping for a payout — you are an heir of God, co-heir with Christ, seated with Him in heavenly places."

 • "Abraham's heirs are not defined by DNA but by faith — those who trust the same God who promised."